rpgreview/papersandpaychecks/cow-orkers.md

 Human Resources: Volunteer committee, one employed part-time.
 Approximately 500 paid members.

 *Joseph Newman Publishing Co.*
-Summary: Having identified the gyroscopic properties of sub-atomic particles, inventor Joseph Newman has been able to drive energy from them from a combination of magnetic coils and batteries, thus allowing for more energy to be derived from the machine that used in the input.
+Summary: In receipt of some continuing patent payments for developing the first plastic dumbells, Joeseph Newman decided to become a great inventor which would, of course, generate more patent income.
+Having identified the gyroscopic properties of sub-atomic particles, inventor Joseph Newman has been able to drive energy from them from a combination of magnetic coils and batteries, thus allowing for more energy to be derived from the machine that used in the input.
 Having made this discovery, a mechanical explanation for Einstein's unified field theory (or so he said), Newman filed for a patent which was rejected on the grounds that it was claiming to be a perpetual motion machine.
 Newman argued that this he was being persecuted (by the government, big oil, energy companies, etc) and lobbied members of Congress, several of whom put members bills to have patent accepted, despite tests indicating that it simply did not do what it claimed.
 In 1989, whilst already married, he received a message from God to marry his secretary and her eight-year old daughter; the daughter was removed from his home by the authorities, further evidence of a conspiracy.
 Afterwardds he was directed by God to run for U.S. President, to avert the extinction of humanity by 1999, as predicted by Nostradamus.
 The real Joseph Newman died in 2015, although in *Papers & Paychecks* that might just be a conspiracy.
 Type: Sole-trader
 Headquarters: Lucedale, Mississippi
 Mission Statement: To expose the conspiracy that prevents the patent of Newman's energy machine, and to lobby to allow the patent.